 - Export Appointment to ICS file

 - Read Appointment Info

 Aspose.Email for Java only requires Java to work.

 Supported File Formats

-Aspose.Email for Java supports most commonly used message & message storage formats.
+Aspose.Email for Java supports most commonly used message & message storage formats and more document formats.

 - Microsoft Outlook: MSG, PST, OST, OFT

 - EML, EMLX, MBOX

 - Virtual Card: VCF